 This is a video and resource pack, using drama, made by Leicestershire Police and Local Authority on racist bullying aimed at 9-13 year olds.
-More information can be found on the local authority website which has a number of really useful information sheets for students and ideas for teachers and parents on what bullying is and how to stop it. www.beyondbullying.com www.abc.tcd.ie
+More information can be found on the local authority website which has a number of really useful information sheets for children and young people and ideas for teachers and parents on what bullying is and how to stop it.

+www.beyondbullying.com